Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out often signify underlying issues with poor water habits.

 1. When the Top Soil Dries Out

-The best time to water Kalanchoe is when the two to three inches of topsoil dries out, not just slightly but completely.
+The best time to water Kalanchoe is when the two to three inches of topsoil dries out completely.

 - The best rule of thumb is to stick your finger into the soil to check if it is moist or may feel drier and rugged.

 - It may be slightly tricky to enter your finger when the top few inches have entirely dried out, so you would know that it is time to water your plant.